XeathJP/A-client-for-Discord-for-3DS/README.md

  On your computer, type `make spunch`.
 This should install the CIA directly on your 3DS!

 **This source is not distributed according to the current stage of production.**
+*You are responsible for any banning of your account.
+Please create a sub-account and use it.*

 # Explanation
 * We recommend hitting the login button several times in a row.